carmenlogue/micropop_v2/README.md

 A rake task is provided for creating dummy data in local development.

     $ docker-compose run web rake dev:prime

+## Specs & Rubocop

+Guard has been setup in order to keep an eye on specs and ruby styles.
+To kick this off run:

+    $ docker-compose run web bundle exec guard

 ## Mail